 So that is how my journey into the world of tech startups began.

-After a successful exit from iCollector, I indulged my passion for motor racing by acquiring a majority stake in The Classic Tyrrell F1 Team as well as the rights to the FIA’s premier classic Formula One Championship with a view to establishing the first Masters series for semi-retired F1 drivers.
-I admit it was a vanity project but I learned a great deal.
+After a successful exit from iCollector, I indulged my passion for motor racing by acquiring a majority stake in The Classic Tyrrell F1 Team as well as the rights to the FIA’s premier classic Formula One Championship with a view to establishing the first Masters series for ex-F1 drivers.
+Although it was a passion project, I learned a great deal, and more importantly, I had a blast!

 For several years I commuted between my dev teams in Scotland and California.
 Unfortunately this venture did not scale due to the US entity not being able to obtain “specialty occupation” visas for key British personnel.
 This meant that Vibio Inc was starved of vital skills and know-how at a time when the company desperately needed talent.
 Anyone who has tried to scale a business in Silicon Valley will know, one of the greatest challenges is talent acquisition aka recruitment.
 The Northern Californian ‘war for talent’ continues to be bitterly fought, and shows now signs of abating.
 At the time, this made not only recruitment, but also retention a huge challenge and eventually led to the demise of Vibio.

-After returning to London in 2013, I founded 5350 Ltd (Fifty-Three-Fifty Limited) where I currently develop market entry strategies for VC-funded Valley-based tech startups that wish to enter the UK market hence the company name (5350 is the distance in miles between San Francisco and London).
+After returning to London in 2013, I founded 5350 Ltd (Fifty-Three-Fifty Limited) which was originally intended to help develop UK market entry strategies for Valley-based tech companies, hence the name (5350 is the distance in miles between San Francisco and London).

-I hope you enjoy reading my blog and please feel free to leave comments or get in touch.
-If you are responsible for innovation within your organisation, I’d love to hear from you!
+I hope you enjoy reading my personal blog and please feel free to leave comments or get in touch.

 Extensive Network – Within the tech clusters of London, Edinburgh and Silicon Valley (Software Engineers, Startup Entrepreneurs, CIOs and Investors).

 Sector Expertise: Business Strategy, Go2Market Strategy, UK Market Entry Strategy (for US tech startups), Early stage Venture Capital, early stage B2B & B2C Web Startups, Ecommerce, Social Commerce, Social Media, Mobile.
 I’m becoming increasingly fascinated by The Internet Of Things (IOT) and The Industrial Internet of Things (IIOT).

 FitTech, WellnessTech, FinTech, Formula1, NFL, CrossFit